CheckButtonGroup#

 Styles#

-The color of the button can be set by selecting one of the available button_type values and the button_style can be 'solid' or 'outline':
+The color of the button can be set by selecting one of the available color values and the variant to one of 'contained', 'solid' or 'outline':

 pmui.CheckButtonGroup(